-- 1. Remove the screw (6-32) that secures the front I/O bracket to the chassis.

-- 2. Lift the front I/O panel away from the chassis.

-- 3. Disconnect the following cables from their connectors on the system board:

-- Intrusion switch

-- ATX system board power supply cables

-- Power button switch

-- ATX CPU power supply cable

-- SATA data cables

-- SATA power cable

-- Fan cable

-- 4. Remove the four screws (6-32) and the single standoff screw (M2x4) which secure the system board to the chassis.

-- 5. Free the system board from the back I/O panel by sliding it towards the right and lift the system board out of the chassis.
+- 1. Remove the screw (6-32) that secures the front I/O bracket to the chassis. - 2.
+Lift the front I/O panel away from the chassis. - 3.
+Unroute the SATA cables from the cable routing guide on the metal bracket. - 4.
+Remove the two (6-32) screws from the metal bracket from over the M.2 SSD slot and lift it away from the system. - 5.
+Disconnect the following cables from their connectors on the system board: - Intrusion switch - ATX system board power supply cables - Power button switch - ATX CPU power supply cable - SATA data cables - SATA power cable - Fan cable - 6.
+Remove the four screws (6-32) and the single standoff screw (M2x4) which secure the system board to the chassis. - 7.
+Free the system board from the back I/O panel by sliding it towards the right and lift the system board out of the chassis.